cran-task-views/Optimization/Optimization.md

 -   Package `r pkg("kofnGA")` uses a genetic algorithm to choose a subset of a fixed size k from the integers 1:n, such that a user- supplied objective function is minimized at that subset.
--   `r pkg("copulaedas")` provides a platform where 'estimation of distribution algorithms (EDA) based on copulas can be implemented and studied; the package offers various EDAs, and newly developed EDAs can be integrated by extending an S4 class.
 -   `r pkg("tabuSearch")` implements a tabu search algorithm for optimizing binary strings, maximizing a user-defined target function, and returns the best (i.e. maximizing) binary